GO

 Cause 11Compressor is noisy

-When the refrigerator compressor first starts up there may be louder humming noise.
-It should quiet down after it runs for a few minutes.
+When the compressor first cycles on, you may hear a loud humming noise, but the compressor should quiet down after it runs for a few minutes.

 Cause 12Control Board